indra-labs/indra/doc/whitepaper.md

 targets, such as
 the [Carnegie Mellon University](https://blog.torproject.org/did-fbi-pay-university-attack-tor-users/) - implicated in part of what led to the arrest of the Silk Road founder, Ross Ulbricht.

-Thus, it is the central thesis of this paper to demonstrate how decorrelation between payments and session usage can be achieved and create a marketplace in routing services which can economically increase to a size that is beyond the capabilities of a state sized actor to fund an attack.
+It is the central thesis of this paper to demonstrate how obfuscating correlation between payments and session usage can be achieved and create a marketplace in routing services which can economically increase to a size that is beyond the capabilities of a state sized actor to fund an attack, while also improving latency and stability of routed connections.

 ## Tor Isn't Scaling, But Bitcoin Needs Onion Routing